ialbert/bio/docs/index.md

 ### Obtain data

-First we download the data so that `bio` can operate on it.
-The step needs to be done only once:
+First download data so that `bio` can operate on it.
+You can obtain GenBank files in various ways, here we download with Entrez Direct:

-    bio fetch NC_045512 MN996532 > genomes.gb
+    efetch -db nuccore -id NC_045512,MN996532 -format gbwithparts > genomes.gb

 Bioinformatics workflows often requires you to present data in different formats.

 ### Convert Genbank to FASTA.

-    bio convert genomes.gb  --fasta | head
+    bio fasta genomes.gb  | head

 prints: